How To Engage in Politics Without Losing Your Soul

 8 – Don’t become so intertwined with one political party that you forfeit your independence.
 When you do, you lose your right to be heard and to speak and clarify biblical truth to all politicians and political parties (1 Tim.
 3:15, Rom.
 3:4).

 9 – Don’t allow yourself to support attempts to divide races, male and female, rich and poor, or young and old.
+Don’t engage in class or ethnic warfare.
 Partisan politics often divides society into voting blocks, and separates society instead of uniting it.
-Christians should function as peacemakers and reconcilers in the public square, and should resist every temptation to join the game of dividing people for political gain (Matt.
+Christians should function as peacemakers and reconcilers in the public square, and should resist every temptation to join the game of “dividing people” for political gain (Matt.
 5:9, 2 Cor.
 5:18–19).

 10 – Don’t simply curse the darkness, but constructively engage it.
 The cultural and missional mandate of kingdom Christians is not to curse the darkness in our world, but to act as illuminating light and preserving salt.
 We must share the light of God’s truth, and work to maintain the common welfare of our nation by overcoming evil by doing good (Matt.
 5:13-16).

-I am aware that the outcome of elections could have significant, and even negative, consequences for people’s lives, but we don’t need to worry.
-In the larger scheme of history, no matter who becomes our next president, God is still King, and He is still in control!
+I am aware that the outcome of elections could have significant, and even negative, consequences for people’s lives.
+In the end we must leave things in God’s hands.
+In the larger scheme of history, God is still King.
+He is still in control!